NoPainNullGain/deeppeak/README.md

 Change `deeppeak.refreshIntervalSeconds` in VS Code settings to adjust polling.
 Values below 30 seconds are clamped to 30 seconds.

+Set it in VS Code:
+1. Open Settings with  Ctrl+, .
+2. Search for DeepPeak refresh interval.
+3. Set DeepPeak: Refresh Interval Seconds.

 DeepSeek peak pricing is treated as **01:00-04:00 UTC** and **06:00-10:00 UTC**.
 All other hours are off-peak.

 ## Open-source checklist